 Generally, there are restrictions, conditions, and requirements that are included as part of the probationary period.

-What keeps the restrictions, conditions and requirements effective and productive is the threat of imprisonment should these be violated in any way.
+What keeps the restrictions, conditions, and requirements effective and productive is the threat of imprisonment should these be violated in any way.

-- Failure to keep appointments with your probation officer or maintain contact
+- Failure to keep appointments with your probation officer or maintain contact;

-- Possession of a firearm
+- Possession of a firearm;

-- Associating with a known criminal
+- Associating with a known criminal;

-- Failing to notify probation of a change of address or employment
+- Failing to notify probation of a change of address or employment;

-- Violating a protective order
+- Violating a protective order;

-- Failing to report for a drug or alcohol test or failing the test
+- Failing to report for a drug or alcohol test or failing the test;

-- Being arrested on a new charge
+- Being arrested on a new charge;

-If you are facing a probation violation, take effective action by having the situation reviewed by a Dayton criminal defense lawyer, who may be able to assist in avoiding imprisonment for the violation.
+If you are facing an Ohio probation violation, take effective action by having the situation reviewed by a Dayton criminal defense lawyer, who may be able to assist in avoiding imprisonment for the violation.